 What to avoid in skincare products

-Whilst your Dermal Clinician can advise on active skincare products that are suitable, try to avoid anything that has any of these nasties:
+Whilst your Dermal Specialist can advise on active skincare products that are suitable, try to avoid anything that has any of these nasties:

 Popular options that deliver fast (and discreet) results